sensebox/docs.sensebox.de/_posts/2020-04-08-blockly-lora.md

 {% include image.html image=page.image1 %}

 With these blocks you can initialize the Lora-Bee and connect to The Things Network.
-Depending on which activation method you use (OTAA or ABP) you have to enter the corresponding ID's in the block.
+Depending on which activation method you use (OTAA or ABP), you have to enter the corresponding ID's in the block.
 Additionally, you can set the transmission interval in minutes.

 ## Lora Message